flectra-hq/flectra/doc/howtos/backend.rst

 For instance, suppose a model has three fields ``amount``, ``unit_price`` and ``price``, and you want to update the price on the form when any of the other fields is modified.
-To achieve this, define a method where ``self`` represents the record in the form view, and decorate it with :func:`~flectra.api.onchange` to specify on which field it has to be triggered.
+To achieve this, define a method where ``self`` represents the record in the form view, and decorate it with :func:`~odoo.api.onchange` to specify on which field it has to be triggered.
 Any change you make on ``self`` will be reflected on the form.